 Helm Chart Dependencies

-There are two ways to add dependency charts to our main, parent chart:
+There are two ways to add dependency charts to our main parent chart:

-- Dropping dependency charts (the files and directories they contain), manually, in the charts directory.
+- Dropping dependency charts (the files and directories they contain) manually in the charts directory.

 Under the description

-of our chart, we add this content:
+of our chart, we need to add this content:

 dependencies: